sms777/memory-game/README.md

 In this project I chose to use React and modern JavaScript to create a front end UI based version of the classic memory game.
 I also chose a mobile first approach to simplify design and make the game more accesible.

-The Grid and Card components were supplied from MaterilUi and I added some additional styling via CSS.
+The Grid and Card components were supplied from MaterialUi and I added some additional styling via CSS.

 My plan for the project was to have stateless functional Card components that when clicked would trigger game logic.
 The information about whether or not to show a given card would be passed in via props from the smart parent GameBoard Component.